 Her first UK number one (surprisingly it only stayed at the top spot for a week) Can The Can was another gem from the Chinn/Chapman writing team.
 1973 was a pretty decent year for them, as they also penned several classic Mud tracks (including Dyna-Mite) as well as the Sweet standards Blockbuster and The Ballroom Blitz.
-Indeed, it’s a pity that there’s no Sweet action in this special, as that would have been the icing on the cake.
+Indeed, it’s a pity that The Sweet’s performance has been snipped from recent repeats (as has Gary Glitter, but I can live with that) .

 Another change of mood as Tony introduces one of the surprise hits of 1973 – the Simon Park Orchestra and Eye Level.
 The theme to Van Der Valk, it’s always been a favourite of mine.
 It was composed by Jan Stoeckart. who worked under various pseudonyms – one of the better known being Jack Trombey.
 As Trombey, he composed a fair few library tracks, several of which were used as the themes for series such as Callan and Never The Twain.

 Oh god, it’s little Jimmy Osmond and Long Haired Lover From Liverpool.
 Press the fast forward button quick ….

 Up next is Tony Orlando and Dawn – Tie A Yellow Ribbon.
 Singing live, Tony certainly puts his all into this tale of a convict, his sweetheart, a tree, a bus-driver and a yellow ribbon.
 It’s cheesy stuff, but I love it.